Congratulations to NavaYah for Winning our Recipe Contest ...

 Best made in the season so all the fruits are ripe and sweet.
 No need for sweetener!

 Otherwise, you might add a bit of raw blue agave.

 Here are a couple more that we loved ...

 2 tablespoons Sugar-Free Honey

 2 tablespoons Flour

-1.Peel oranges removing most of white membrane on.
+1.Peel oranges removing most of the white membrane on.
 Cut oranges up.
-Put oranges, diced papayas and water in a blender and puree until smooth.
+Put oranges, diced papayas, and water in a blender and puree until smooth.

 by: Hidemi Walsh